dongwhfdyer/object-centric-ovd/README.md

+# kuhn notes

+As for `tools/unzip_imagenet_lvis.py` file, we added the feature for selecting the overlapping images between imagenet and lvis dataset.
+And we create a directory that contains the overlapping images by sim-linking the images from original imagenet directory.

 # Object Centric Open Vocabulary Detection (NeurIPS 2022)

 Official repository of paper titled "[Bridging the Gap between Object and Image-level Representations for Open-Vocabulary Detection](https://arxiv.org/abs/2207.03482)".